Kennibravo/todoapp/README.md

 **Running the Command**
-This command is meant to be run daily but it can be tested by running `php artisan pending-todo:send-reminder` , it checks all pending Todo and check their deadline/due date whether it is today, if it is today then it Queues emails to the Users to remind them.
+This command is meant to be run daily but it can be tested by running `php artisan pending-todo:send-reminder` , it checks all pending Todo and check their deadline/due date whether it is today, if it is today then it Queues and send emails to the Users to remind them, you'd have to add your mailtrap details and have a Todo due of the current day to test it.